silphid/jen/README.md

 All text outside delimited sections simply gets discarded/ignored.

-The rules for finding insertion point is as follows:
+The rules for determining insertion point are the following:

 - If you specify only start regex, insertion will happen right after first matching start line.
 - If you specify only end regex, insertion will happen right before first matching end line.
-- If you specify both start and end regexes, insertion will happen right before first matching end line after first matching start line.
+- If you specify both start and end regexes, insertion will happen right before first matching end line that is found following first matching start line (in other words, end line is searched relatively to start line).

 See `hello-world` example template for a demonstration of inserting multiple snippets into an existing source file at a specific insertion location.